 “If the individual is to be regarded solely as an instrument for maintaining the species, then the purely instinctive choice of a mate is by far the best.
 But since the foundations of such a choice are unconscious, only a kind of impersonal liaison [is possible].
 If we can speak here of a “relationship” at all, it is, at best, only a pale reflection of what we mean, a very distant state of affairs with a decidedly impersonal character.”

-What may initially seem like the ultimate freedom, that is from commitment, marriage, has a major downside, that is remaining in unconscious, instinctual relationship to the opposite sex.
+What may initially seem like the ultimate freedom — that is from commitment, marriage — has a major downside.
+The loss has to do with a tendency for the conscious personality lack development, as an unconscious, instinctual relationship to the opposite sex is primarily active.

 “Here the relationship remains within the bounds of the biological instinctive goal, [the sex drive].
 Since this goal is of a collective nature, the psychological link between [the man] and [woman] will also be essentially collective, and cannot be regarded as an individual relationship in the psychological sense.
 We can only speak of this when the nature of the unconscious motivations has been recognized.
 Seldom or never does [the love connection between man and woman] develop into an individual relationship smoothly and without crises.
 There is no birth of consciousness without pain.”